djfletcher/CounterSpeechBot/README.md

                         Space-separate list of attributes to analyze for each tweet.
 See https://support.perspectiveapi.com/s/about-
                         the-api-attributes-and-languages for available
-                        attributes | default: TOXICITY IDENTITY_ATTACK
+                        attributes | default: SEVERE_TOXICITY IDENTITY_ATTACK
-  --toxicity-threshold TOXICITY_THRESHOLD
+  --severe-toxicity-threshold SEVERE_TOXICITY_THRESHOLD
-                        Only process tweets whose toxicity is scored above this threshold.
-Must be a decimal between 0 and 1. |
+                        Only process tweets whose severe toxicity is scored above this threshold.
+Must be a decimal between 0 and
-                        Default 0.5
+                        1. | Default 0.5
   --identity-attack-threshold IDENTITY_ATTACK_THRESHOLD
                         Only process tweets whose identity attack is scored above this threshold.
 Must be a decimal between 0 and